 Following delivery of your baby the midwife will look after you and your baby until 10 days following birth.
 You will then be looked after by one of our Health Visitors from day 11 until your child starts school.
 You should arrange an appointment with your doctor to have your post-natal examination around 6 weeks following the birth of your baby.

-Leanne Killen is available in the surgery on a Friday afternoon.
-The Community Connector service aims to help improve people’s health and wellbeing by making local connections between people and the services available in their community.
-Appointments for Leanne can be arranged through our appointments department.
+Amanda Cameron is available in the surgery by appointment.
+The Community Link Worker aims to help improve people’s health and wellbeing by making local connections between people and the services available in their community.
+Appointments for Amanda can be arranged through our appointments department.

 This practice undertakes the teaching of student nurses and student midwives.
 This is an important part of their training however, if you are unhappy about the student being present during your consultation please let the doctor or nurse know.